Pioreactor/docs.pioreactor/user-guide/30-Advanced/06-local-access-point.md

 The leader Pioreactor has the necessary software to create the local access point.
 To start the access point:

+ - If starting with a new Pioreactor:
+    1. Leave the "Configure wireless LAN" unchecked.
- - If starting with a fresh Pioreactor: after the image has been added to the SD card, remove the SD card from your computer, and immediately insert it back in.
+    2.  after the image has been written to the SD card, remove the SD card from your computer, and immediately insert it back in.
 Add a file named `local_access_point` to the `/boot/` directory on the card.
 In this new file, add a two letter country code (ex: `CA`, `US`, `GB`).
 Remove the SD card safely, and insert into the Pioreactor.
  - If starting from an existing Pioreactor: with the power off, remove the SD card from the leader and insert it into a computer.
 Add a file named `local_access_point` to the `/boot/` directory on the card.
 In this new file, add a two letter country code (ex: `CA`, `US`, `GB`, etc.).
 Remove the SD card safely, and insert back into the Pioreactor.

 ## Access the local access point